-Canon G9 X versus Sony A6000
+Canon G9 X vs Sony A6000

-The Canon PowerShot G9 X and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in October 2015 and February 2014.
+The Canon PowerShot G9 X and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in October 2015 and February 2014.
 The G9X is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X) and an APS-C (A6000) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Canon G9 X and the Sony A6000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon G9 X and the Sony A6000.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (41 percent) than the Canon G9 X. In this context, it is worth noting that neither the G9X nor the A6000 are weather-sealed.